JoeyZ56/unit2-project-anime-blog/README/README.md

 How to install this app on their local machine:

-    1. Go to github and grab "unit2-anime-blog" from user: JoeyZ56 URL: https://github.com/JoeyZ56/unit2-project-anime-blog.git

-    2. Clone code by coping URL: https://github.com/JoeyZ56/unit2-project-anime-blog.git
+    1. Clone code by coping URL: https://github.com/JoeyZ56/unit2-project-anime-blog.git

-    3. Open terminal make a folder you want to put the code in "mkdir anime-blog-clone"
+    2. Open terminal make a folder you want to put the code in "mkdir anime-blog-clone"

-    4. From terminal (and in the folder you want code to be) run command "git clone https://github.com/JoeyZ56/unit2-project-anime-blog.git"
+    3. From terminal (and in the folder you want code to be) run command "git clone https://github.com/JoeyZ56/unit2-project-anime-blog.git"

-    5. cd to "unit2-anime-blog" from terminal
+    4. cd to "unit2-anime-blog" from terminal

-    6. run terminal command "code ." to open files in VS code
+    5. run terminal command "code ." to open files in VS code

 Global installations you need and files you need to create that didn't come in the github repo: